varnish/Varnish-Book/varnish_book.rst

 **c00001.vtc**

-.. bookmark
 ..
-TODO for the author: find out what is the heder time in c00001.vtc and how ``thread_pool_timeout`` affects it.
+TODO for the author: find out what is the heder time in c00001.vtc and how ``thread_pool_timeout`` affects it

 .. include:: vtc/c00001.vtc
    :literal: